RemyHGit/ContentAggregator/README.md

 ## Future for that project
 For the nexts weeks, I plan on automatize it with a more dedicated way, like airflow for example.

-I plan for getting more data, like games for exemple.
+I plan for getting more data, like books for exemple.

 Adjust the code so that you get what you want, like "i only want movies" ;  "okay, here we go:".